 15 min Part B Group Work The facilitator divides participants into small groups by target audience of their training.
 Together with the members of your group, rewrite the following objectives using action words and making them as clear as possible.
 Make your own assumptions and add information when necessary.
 Focus on what you (the trainer) will do and what you reasonably can expect to happen as a result of the training.
 Use the guidelines on Reference Sheet 9 to help you.
 1. To know the stages of a training needs assessment.
 2. To be aware of the relationship between participatory methodology and human rights education.
-3. To have two, 5-day training, evaluation, and impact assessment workshops.
-Part C 30 min Group Work In your small groups, determine the overall training goal and two main objectives for the training session you are developing for your target group.
-In constructing your objectives, consider the following questions: Are the objectives realistic for the time you have?
-Is there a clear verb that suggests an activity?
+3. To understand the importance of addressing learners' needs in a training program.
+30 min Part C Group Work In your small groups, determine the overall training goal and two main objectives for the training session you are developing for your target group.
+In constructing your objectives, consider the following questions: Are the objectives realistic for the time you have? • Is there a clear verb that suggests an activity?
 Continued > > >